LAN party: Console-based LAN parties

-Larger LAN parties
+Larger parties

 Many commercialized parties offer various tournaments, with competitions in such games as StarCraft, Warcraft III, World of Warcraft, Counter-Strike: Source, Counter-Strike: Global Offensive, Unreal Tournament, Fortnite, Kirby Air Ride, PlayerUnknown's Battlegrounds, Garry's Mod, and games from the Quake, Left 4 Dead, Call of Duty, Battlefield, Doom and Halo series.
 Prizes may be awarded to winners, and can include computer hardware such as overclocking kits, cases, lights, fans, graphics cards and sometimes even complete computers (often considered humorous as typically the winner of the competition would already have (and be competing on) a custom PC far superior to the prize).

 The duration of events is not standardized; organized parties often last for a weekend.

 Big LAN parties often offer a quiet place to sleep, shower, and eat, as well as hired security, alternative entertainment (such as music), and a dedicated support crew, as well as a professionally managed network including a connection to the Internet.
 Catering might come in the form of a bar, delivered food such as pizza, or nearby shops.
 Some parties come fully catered in the form of regular barbecues or even employment of a catering staff running a public canteen.

 Gaming clans — groups of gamers that often play in team games—often use these gatherings to meet one another, since they typically play together over the Internet between other parties with little real-world contact.
 Their goal is often to win tournaments.
 Clans are often in "ladders" where they move up after winning a match.
 As well as counting for standings in national and international gaming leagues such as the CPL there are regular events such as QuakeCon in which the very best players from around the world compete against one another, much like in popular sports.
 Practice matches are usually held prior to a match so competitors can get a rough idea of what they are up against.